carfro/trajectories/README.md

 # ├── README.md
 # ├── trajectories.ipynb

-This is a notebook for trajectories for beautiful chaotic trajectories and some fractals.
+This is a notebook of trajectories for beautiful chaotic trajectories and some fractals.